 In 2000 INWA was founded in Finland, the mother land of Nordic Walking.
-The main purpose was to develop Nordic Walking education internationally and to create a global network of Nordic Walking trainers and instructors.
+The main purpose was to develop Nordic Walking education internationally and to create a global network of Nordic Walking National Trainers and instructors.

 The purpose of the Federation is:

 - To be the global governing body for Nordic Walking

 - to function actively as the operational central body for members

 - to encourage the development of Nordic Walking and of strengthening the bonds of friendship that unite those who develop and practice it

 - to assist the development and interests of its member organizations and to promote Nordic walking as a healthy form of exercise,

 - to function as a liaison between member organizations to promote cooperation and to expand the knowledge of the technical and physical aspects of Nordic Walking

 - to promote international contacts amongst Nordic walking member organizations

 The governance of INWA is the responsibility of the INWA Board.
 The Board consists of at least five and no more than seven members who are elected every three years by the INWA Members.
 The Board meets at least monthly.